Choose a subject area and concept.

 Use the lyric tool to add words to your song.
-Go to the link below for simple instructions.
+Go to the

 Scale your score down to fit on one page if possible.
 If it requires 2 pages, format the pages evenly.
 Instructions are included on the Finale Page

 Make enough copies for each student in the class plus one to turn